antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 ##### Interface

-Each input, output and inout is described by an object with following attributes:
+Each input, output, and inout is described by an object with a following attributes:

 * `id` - unique value assigned to the property.
   It is used to describe connections in the dataflow.
 * `name` - name of the interface
 * `direction` - value determining the type of the interfaces.
-  Can be either `input`, `output` or `inout`.
+  Can be either `input`, `output`, or `inout`.
 * `side` - tells on which side of the node the interface should be placed.
-* `nodePosition` - specifies row on which the interface is rendered.
+* `nodePosition` - specifies a row on which the interface is rendered.
   Values for interfaces of the same `side` value have to be unique.

 #### Connection